1. What is NIC?

 9. What are the steps for granting Investment Incentives?

-10. How is the LNIC helping the Domestic Private Sector?
+10. How is NIC helping the Domestic Private Sector?

 The LNIC is working towards the growth of a sustainable domestic private sector in Liberia.
 Amongst the steps taken are: